AlexNaga/AlexNaga.github.io/_posts/2015-11-26-implementation-of-comments.md

 comments: true
 ---

-###Why would I use pre-compiled CSS?
+###Implementing comments to blog posts
-Implementing comments to the site
+Implementing comments to the site went easy as pie!

+I used Disqus as recommended and created a free account on their site.
+I then embedded the html and javascript code according to their guide, into my site and it worked just fine.